-Many dog parents wonder if over-the-counter medications can be used to treat minor health problems in dogs.
+Many dog parents wonder if they can use over-the-counter medications to treat minor health problems in dogs.

 While some OTC meds are safe for our dogs, many of them are quite dangerous simply because dogs have different metabolisms and physiology from us.